 Supporting rural families

-Tamul is one of the investee companies of UPAYA Social Ventures (UPAYA), a social impact investor, which is also a partner of Women on Wings.
+Tamul is one of the investee companies of UPAYA Social Ventures, a social impact investor, which is also a network partner of Women on Wings.
 UPAYA aims to create a pipeline of impact-driven entrepreneurs who are passionate about creating jobs and improving livelihoods for those who need it the most.
 Tamul is headed by Arindam Dasgupta who acted quickly when India got locked down by end of March.
 Thanks to a loan provided by UPAYA and the funds Tamul raised itself, the social enterprise from Barpeta, Assam, was able to provide financial assistance to 1,884 families whose employment had been temporarily disrupted.
 Operations at Tamul have slowly resumed and nearly 1,500 employees have returned to work.
 When the factory reopened, Tamul created new protocols to secure safety for all staff.
 It emphasized on regular hand washing, made masks mandatory and the factory premises are being sanitized every weekend.

 Continue during lockdown